Chart Color Schemes

 The level of residential development activity in Strathfield South is very low in comparison to the average area assessed nationally by AreaSearch

-The location has approximately 491 people per dwelling approval, reflecting an established area.
-Looking ahead, Strathfield South is expected to grow by 28 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more detached housing than the existing pattern implies (55.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
+The location has approximately 491 people per dwelling approval, indicating an established area.
+According to AreaSearch's latest quarterly estimate, Strathfield South is expected to grow by 28 residents through to 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development